Clumber Spaniel

 The Clumber Spaniel is a breed of dog of the spaniel type, developed in the United Kingdom.
 It is the largest of the spaniels, and comes in predominantly white with either lemon or orange markings.
 The name of the breed is taken from Clumber Park in Nottinghamshire where the breed was first developed.
 It is a gundog that specialises in hunting in heavy cover.
 They are gentle and loyal, and can act aloof with strangers.
 They have several habits which could be considered disadvantages, including a constant shedding of its coat and snoring.

 The history of the breed is uncertain prior to the mid-19th century with two theories being prevalent.
 Clumber Spaniels have been kept and bred by various members of the British Royal Family, including Prince Albert, King Edward VII and King George V. They were introduced into Canada in 1844, and in 1884 became one of the first ten breeds recognised by the American Kennel Club.
 The breed can suffer from a variety of breed-specific ailments varying in severity from temporary lameness due to bone growth whilst young to hip dysplasia or spinal disc herniation.

 Description

 Appearance

-The Clumber Spaniel is the largest of the spaniels, and is long and heavy-bodied, standing only 17 to 20 in in height but weighing from 55 to 85 lb.
+The Clumber Spaniel is the largest of the English spaniel breeds, and is long and heavy-bodied, standing only 17 to 20 in in height but weighing from 55 to 85 lb.
 It is similar in shape to the smaller Sussex Spaniel.
 The Clumber has a heavy bone structure, has a massive 'melting' head with a mournful and dopey expression, a square nose and muzzle, and large vine-leaf shaped ears.
 Freckles on the muzzle and front legs are common.
 Its coat is dense, weather-resistant, straight, and flat with feathering around the ears, belly and legs.
 Clumbers are predominantly white in colour with lemon, brown, or orange markings around the eyes, and at the base of the tail.